Saiguruchandran/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**

-/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
+Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by:SAI GURU CHANDRAN G RegisterNumber:212223240143*/
+##Developed by:SAI GURU CHANDRAN G
+##RegisterNumber:212223240143
 ```
 //Program to compute the function f1=a'b'c'd'+ac'd'+b'cd'+a'bcd+bc'd
 //f2=xy'z+x'y'z+w'xy+wx'y+wxy